Taufik-Aegis/android-bootcamp/modules/component.md

 # Android App Component

 Android app components also known as main building blocks are components that you use as an application developer to build Android apps.
-They are the conceptual items that you put together to create abigger whole.
+They are the conceptual items that you put together to create a bigger whole.
 When you start  thinking about your application, it is good to take a top-down approach.
 You design your application in terms of screens, features, and the interactions between them.

 There are four different types of app components.
 Each type serves a distinct purpose and has a distinct lifecycle that defines how the component is created and destroyed.
 Lists of Android app components :